locatorhunter/Intra_Stock_Picker/GOODTOKNOW.md

-Perfect!
 Here's a comprehensive guide with **optimized preset configurations** for different trading styles.
 Save each as a separate preset in your app.

 ***